CallWhatsApp

 Weak airflow is often blamed on the fan motor too early.
 Filter and coil checks should come before part replacement decisions.

-2. Indoor Fan Motor or Fan-Speed Control Fault
+2. Indoor Fan Motor Or Fan-Speed Control Fault

 • Airflow stays weak even after filter cleaning.